wilsonte-umich/linCNV/README.md

 its index '\<genome\>.fa.fai'.

-The pipeline ignores low quality regions of the genome, which you must provide using option 'blacklist-file', a BED format file with those offending regions.
-See https://pubmed.ncbi.nlm.nih.gov/31249361/ for details and where to obtain a blacklist file for human and mouse.
+The pipeline ignores low quality regions of the genome, which you must provide using option 'bad-regions-file', a BED format file that lists those offending regions.
+See https://pubmed.ncbi.nlm.nih.gov/31249361/ for details and where to obtain a suitable file for human and mouse.

 Finally, 'gc-file' and 'mappability-file' must be set to two BED files that define genome bins that were assigned